Im-Pranshu/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+A collection of LeetCode questions to ace the coding interview! - Practiced by Me (Divided in categories according to topic name).

 <!---LeetCode Topics Start-->
 # LeetCode Topics